 As for lack of ambition, Oscar has the chance to go from benchwarmer at Chelsea to potentially the biggest star on an entire continent.
 If anything, staying at Chelsea and sitting on the touchlines could be seen as not showing ambition.

 Critics have also claimed that a move away from Europe is damaging to players’ careers.
 While the quality of football in China is still a long way behind the top European leagues, moving to the Far East is not quite the career-destroying move that many people make it out to be.

 First of all, there are plenty of players who have played in such ‘retirement leagues’ before moving back to Europe to continue their successful careers.
 Jermain Defoe is the stand out example; people assumed that he would finish his career in Major League Soccer when he moved to Toronto FC back in 2014.
 They believed that the lower quality of football across the Atlantic would lead to Defoe losing his edge, that he was over-the-hill, and that he wouldn’t be up to standard on his return to the Premier League.
-However, his goals last season effectively kept Sunderland in the Premier League, and his form has warranted people to speak of a possible recall to the England set-up.
+However, he has proved to be just as clinical upon his return to England.

 Even Nicolas Anelka and Didier Drogba, whose spells at Shanghai Shenhua were reported in the English media as being disastrous, both enjoyed spells in the Premier League after their stint in China, with Drogba returning to Chelsea and Anelka joining West Brom.